llimllib/obsidian-archive/programming/advent of code/2023 problem log.md

 $$distance = (time limit - press) * press$$

 My answer could be a lot more efficient; for one the function is symmetric about the middle so if we started in the middle, we could search outwards in one direction and stop iterating once we found a value that was too low, cutting the search space by roughly 75%.

+I also could have actually solved for the intersection of d and the distance function above, but why do more thinking when the computer can just chug?
+My friend Chris [shows the way](https://github.com/cvermilion/adventofcode/blob/main/2023/06/run.py) if you prefer to think instead of type.

 However, the function that stupidly searches the whole space only takes a couple seconds to run on my machine so I just had some fun converting it into single generator expressions.